awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2rw-ssm.md

 The following examples show methods you can use to reset the local Administrator password\.
 The output provides a link to Parameter Store, where you can find the randomly generated secure password you can then use to RDP to your Amazon EC2 Windows instance as the local Administrator\.

-Reset the local Administrator password of an online instance using the default KMS key alias/aws/ssm:
+Reset the local Administrator password of an online instance using the default AWS KMS key alias/aws/ssm:

 ```
 aws ssm send-command --instance-ids "i-0cb2b964d3e14fd9f" --document-name "AWSSupport-RunEC2RescueForWindowsTool" --comment "EC2Rescue online password reset" --parameters "Command=ResetAccess" --output text